Jordy Makengo

-Jordy Makengo Basambundu (born 3 August 2001) is a French professional footballer who plays as a left-back or centre-back for SC Freiburg.
+Jordy Makengo Basambundu (born 3 August 2001) is a Congolese professional footballer who plays as a left-back or centre-back for Bundesliga club SC Freiburg.

+International career

+Makengo was one of the players who were called up with the DR Congo national team by head coach Sébastien Desabre for the 2027 Africa Cup of Nations qualification matches against Equatorial Guinea (24 September 2026), Zimbabwe (28 September) and the 2 friendlies against Uganda (2 and 5 October).

 Personal life

 Born in France, Makengo is of DR Congolese descent.